 Country Financial operates in 19 states across the country, including Alabama.
 It offers a few options to customize your auto insurance policy, such as emergency roadside service coverage and safety glass coverage.
 While the coverage options with Country Financial are fairly standard, the company does offer a wide range of discounts to help policyholders lower their premiums.
 You may earn a discount for bundling your policies, getting engaged and driving safely.
 One of the most unique discounts is Country Financial’s occupation discount — K-12 teachers, firefighters, police officers, paramedics and EMTs could save on their car insurance.

 State Farm is the largest insurer of personal vehicles in the United States.
-State Farm offers speciality coverage options such as rideshare coverage and gap insurance to allow policyholders to create an auto insurance policy tailored to their needs.
+State Farm offers specialty coverage options such as rideshare coverage and gap insurance to allow policyholders to create an auto insurance policy tailored to their needs.
 Discounts such as the Drive Safe & Save program offer savings up to 30%, and bundling your policies could save you up to 17%.
-State Farm did receive a below-average score in the Southeast region from J.D.
+State Farm is the only provider on our list that scored above average for overall customer satisfaction in the Southeast region from J.D.
 Power.
-However, its private passenger insurance product receives fewer complaints than average, according to the NAIC, with a score of 0.69.
+In addition, its private passenger insurance product receives fewer complaints than average, according to the NAIC, with a score of 0.70.

 Cheapest car insurance in Montgomery

-On average, car insurance costs $565 per year for minimum coverage and $1,674 per year for full coverage nationally.
+On average, car insurance costs $1,674 per year for full coverage insurance and $565 per year for minimum coverage insurance nationwide.
 Alabama residents pay slightly less than the national average, with annual rates of $469 for minimum coverage and $1,623 for full coverage.
 The average in Montgomery is slightly higher than it is in Alabama, at $519 annually for minimum coverage and $1,642 annually for full coverage.

 |Insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|